kvriet/Bio-Sequins/README.md

 \* PLA is technically biodegradable under certain specific conditions.

 ## Models <a name="models"></a>
-This Github repository provides some parametric <a href="www.openscad.org">OpenSCAD</a> programs so you can make your own sequins.
+This Github repository provides some parametric <a href="www.openscad.org">OpenSCAD</a> programs so you can design your own sequins.

 ![OpenSCAD](https://github.com/kvriet/Bio-Sequins/blob/main/Images/OpenSCAD%20interface.png?raw=true)